 In 2010, in part in deference to their alliances with the United States, Japan and South Korea imposed sanctions on Iran similar to those imposed by the United States and the EU.
-Both countries cut imports of Iranian oil sharply after 2011 and both were the main sources of the \$700 million per month in direct hard currency payments to Iran for oil as provided for by the JPA.
-Banks in the two countries, which were the repositories of a large part of the approximately \$115 billion in foreign exchange (payments for oil shipments), complied with U.S. sanctions by not allowing Iran to repatriate those deposits to Iran.(until sanctions were eased on Implementation Day).
-Both countries have increased oil purchases to nearly 2011 levels and Iran is able to access funds in banks in both countries.
+Both countries cut imports of Iranian oil sharply after 2011 and banks in both countries were main sources of the \$700 million per month in direct hard currency payments to Iran for oil as provided for by the JPA.
+Banks in the two countries are the repositories of a large part of the approximately \$115 billion in foreign exchange that Iran holds abroad, a balance the mostly represents payments for oil shipments.
+Both countries have increased oil purchases to, or nearly to, 2011 levels, and Iran is able to access funds in banks in both countries.